dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 <a href="{{ page.root }}/fig/lr_logreg_data.png"><img src="{{ page.root }}/fig/lr_logreg_data.png" alt="Graph of the plain and peanut M&M data, with a  logistic function." /></a>

 Overall this does much better than the straight line at fitting through our data points, though it doesn't quite as well as the step function.
-If you look closely, you can see tha tin my data set there's at least one peanut M&M and one plain M&M that have the same recorded length of 1.5cm.
+If you look closely, you can see that in my data set there's at least one peanut M&M and one plain M&M that have the same recorded length of 1.5cm.
 This means that with this single feature, it is impossible to distinguish whether your candy is a plain or peanut M&M if it's exactly 1.5cm long.

-If our candies have lengths that are far away from that value, the function above will predict either 0 or 1, or a value close to those numbers, and we can confidently predict that it's either a plain or peanut M&M. But waht if the height you've measured is close to 1.5?
-The function will now predict something close to 0.5 and we don't know what to do.
+If our candies have lengths that are far away 1.5cm, then the function will predict values close to either 0 or 1, and we can confidently predict that the candies are either plain or peanut.
+However, if the length you've measured is close to 1.5 then the function will predict something close to 0.5, making it nearly impossible to safely classify.

 > ## Challenge
 >